 I have a food scale and track my macros with an app called “My Fitness Pal.”
 It’s an amazing tool to use, and gives you the ability to organize your meals.
 I have mine set as “Meal 1, Meal 2, Pre/Post workout snack, etc.” This way when you plug in your meals, its nicely organized and easy to read.
 You’re even also able to make your own recipes and track them in the app.
 For example, If you make your own chilli, you plug in all the ingredients, with the correct portions, and put how many servings it is and the app provides the macro information for you!

-I find that learning to track and weigh things was just like learning a new skill, but now that skill is a habit; it’s not restrictive at all.
+Tracking your food and weighing it was a new skill that you just got used to.
+It’s not a habit.
 I LOVE tracking my food, it’s nice to know how many carbs, fats, protein, and even sugar you’re having in your diet.
 It’s a great way to reach your goals.